Events in Frankfurt, Germany | Flemings Hotels Skip to content

 7:00 p.m. - Back to the Hotel and Unwind

-After an exciting day, Flemings Hotels offers pure comfort: maybe a sauna session in Munich City or a stylish cocktail at a bar in Schwabing - it's up to you how you want to end your day at the Oktoberfest.
+After an exciting day, our Flemings Hotel offers pure comfort: relax during a sauna session or enjoy a stylish cocktail at our bar - it's up to you how you want to end your day at the Oktoberfest.

 10:00 p.m. – Sleep well!